 What are Chest X-rays Used to Diagnose?

-Doctors use chest X-rays to provide information that helps with the diagnosis or assessment of a variety of conditions.
+Doctors use chest x-rays to provide information that helps with the diagnosis or assessment of a variety of conditions.
+Wondering what chest x-rays can detect?
 They include:

 - The condition of the heart.
 Changes or abnormalities in the size or shape of the heart can indicate heart valve problems, heart failure or fluid around the heart.